nandorocker/vagrant-basic-lamp/README.md

 `$ cp Vagrantfile [path-to-your-project] && cp setup/* [path-to-your-project]`

 Navigate to your project's directory.
-Customize the Vagrantfile to reflect your project details, and start the Vagrant box:
+Customize the Vagrantfile to reflect your project details (be sure to edit the `forwarded_port` to a port you're not currently using!), and start the Vagrant box:

 `$ vagrant up`